 Name of School

 Name of Child

 Educator Group

 Date of Birth

 Child's Address

 Medical Diagnosis/Condition

 Date

 Review Date

 FAMILY CONTACT INFORMATION

 Name

 Relationship to Child

 Phone No. (Mobile)

 Phone No. (Home)

 Phone No. (Work)

 Name

 Relationship to Child

 Phone No. (Mobile)

 Phone No. (Home)

 Phone No. (Work)

-HEALTHCARE PROFESSIONAL/CLINIC /HOSPITAL CONTACT DETAILS
+HEALTHCARE PROFESSIONAL/CLINIC/HOS SPITAL CONTACT DETAILS

 Name

 Phone No.

 G.P.
 CONTACT DETAILS

 Name

 Phone No.

 Who is Responsible for Providing Support in School

-Describe medical needs and give details equipment or devices, environmental iss of the child's symptoms, triggers, signs, treatments, facilitie sues etc.
+Describe medical needs and give details of the equipment or devices, environmental issues ne child's symptoms, triggers, signs, treatments, facilities etc.

-Name of medication, dose, method of administration, when to be taken, side effects, contra-indication to be administered by, with/without supervision Daily care requirements Daily care requirements Specific support for the child's educational, social and emotional needs Arrangements for school visits/trips etc. Any other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in the event of an emergency Who the Health Care Plan has been developed with Staff training needed/undertaken to inc. who, what, when Who the form has been distributed to
+Name of medication, dose, method of administration, when to be taken, side effects, contra-indicato be administered by, with/without supervision ation Daily care requirements Specific support for the child's educational, social and emotional needs Arrangements for school visits/trips etc. Any other information Describe what constitutes an emergency, and the action to take if this occurs Who is responsible in the event of an emergency Who the Health Care Plan has been developed with Staff training needed/undertaken to inc. who, what, when Who the form has been distributed to